Harmonym/security-lab-time-for-agents/docs/docs/lab-1-sdl-instructions.md

  https://www.microsoft.com/en-us/securityengineering/sdl/
 ```

-### Add the instructions
+### Add the instructions to your GitHub Copilot
 1. Make sure you have the GitHub Copilot extension installed

-    2. Open your target repository. *Recommendation:" create a new repository for this lab to allow for expermientation without impacting any of your other work.
+2. Open your target repository. *Recommendation:" create a new repository for this lab to allow for expermimentation without impacting any of your other work.
 3. In the root of your repository, create a file named `.github/agent-instructions.md'
 4. Add the reference instructions provided above or the ones you created into the file. *Optional:* you should review and customize them as appropriate.

 ### Test the instructions

-Custom instructions will be availabe for GitHub Copilot to use as soon as you save the file.
+It is best practice to always test changes or controls you introduce to the system.
+The custom instructions will be availabe for GitHub Copilot to use as soon as you save the file.

 1. Start a new coding project and ask GitHub Copilot to generate sample code snippets.

-2. Review the code it generated to validate that it followed the SDL requirements.
+2. Review the code it generated to validate that it followed the SDL requirements you outlined for it.

 ## How to extend this to your own work